7700 St. Clair Avenue

 2. Ensure that NO fine strands are cut when taking off the insulation using an appropriate insulation cutting procedure.
 Cutting part way through with a depth limiting insulation cutter, then bending to complete the tear is one way to avoid touching the wire with a knife blade.

 3. Open up the lug screw fully enough to avoid catching fine strand on any part of the insides of the wire hole.

-It is important that 100% of the strands make it through the hole, past the binding screw, to the back end of the wire hole, and do not poke up into the screw hole thread which, if severe, can cause a loss of screw torque from extra binding friction and must be avoided.
+It is important that 100% of the strands make it through the hole, past the binding screw, to the back end of the wire hole (see wire insertion depth practices here), and do not poke up into the screw hole thread which, if severe, can cause a loss of screw torque from extra binding friction and must be avoided.